 - Consider using disinfectants or other products that are not hazardous.

-- Inform employees of chemical hazards and have on hand Material Safety Data Sheets, (MSDS) for all hazardous chemicals used in their facilities.
+- Inform employees of chemical hazards and have on hand Safety Data Sheets, (SDS) for all hazardous chemicals used in their facilities.

-- Follow all MSDS instructions regarding safe handling, storage, and disposal of hazardous chemicals.
+- Follow all SDS instructions regarding safe handling, storage, and disposal of hazardous chemicals.

 - Surgical employees can be exposed to burns or shocks from poorly maintained equipment (e.g., autoclaves, warming cabinets, defibrillators).